MA Ancient Mediterranean Civilisations

 A field trip to visit archaeological sites and visits to the Museum of Scotland are core components of this course.

-You will also study Archaeology in Action, which develops your understanding of professional archaeological practice and explores exciting innovations in archaeological methods through real-world applications and hands-on practical exercises.
+You will also study Archaeology in Action.
+This develops your understanding of professional archaeological practice and explores exciting innovations in archaeological methods through real-world application and hands-on practical exercises.

 You will also choose two courses from a wide range of options within and outside your primary subjects.

-You will also study Archaeology in Practice, which focuses on the contemporary practice of archaeology in the UK as well as internationally, providing an insight into the practical skills required of professional archaeologists.
+- Study Archaeology in Practice.
+This focuses on the contemporary practice of archaeology in the UK and internationally.
+It gives an insight into the practical skills required of professional archaeologists.

-You will choose a further archaeology course.
-On the Classics side of the programme you will choose three courses on ancient history or classical art and archaeology from a wide range of honours-level courses on offer.
+On the Classics side of the programme you will choose three courses on ancient history or classical art and archaeology from a wide range of honours-level courses.

-You will also complete a dissertation on a topic of your choice, which can be written and supervised either in archaeology or in classics, or on a topic bridging these disciplines.
+- complete a dissertation on a topic of your choice.
+This can be written and supervised either in archaeology or in classics, or on a topic bridging these disciplines.